hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 }
 ```

-Yes, if we specify an incorrect type somewhere near `.get`, we will got a panic.
+Yes, if we specify an incorrect type somewhere near `.get`, we will get a panic.
 But the very **logic** of the program remains the same, only we elevate type checking to run-time.

 ## Sum types -- Trees